 Most of us know that a fracture to the limb requires medical attention.
 Psychological fractures, however, are less apparent.
 Here are two indicators that can tell you it’s probably a good time to go see an expert:

-- When they are a source of distress and cause disruption in your social, occupational or other important areas of functioning.
+- When obsessions and/or compulsions are a source of distress and disrupt your social, occupational or other important areas of functioning.